 - Parental consent must be given for the background check(s) in the case of an individual under the age of 18 requiring a check.

 - A third party vendor background check, including those required at the time of hire for university employees, is insufficient for individuals requiring a background check.

 - Units or programs may require background checks on broader categories of individuals than just those who are likely to have responsibility for the care, custody, or control of a minor as part of a program provided there is a business or risk justification, that checks are made consistently across specific positions and the documented background check program has been approved by university human resources.

 - Units must perform background checks on individuals as required by law.
-Background checks must be completed and reviewed before any individual required to be background checked can be hired or otherwise selected by the unit.
+Background checks must be completed and reviewed by the Office of Risk Management before any individual required to be background checked can be hired or otherwise selected by the unit.